A Daily Guide to Living in Beatitude Menu Button

 Proclamation of Faith:

-“I believe in God the Father.”
+“I believe in Jesus Christ.”

 The Blessed Mother: